Live Aid: Wembley Stadium

 The Coldstream Guards band opened with the "Royal Salute", a brief version of the national anthem "God Save the Queen".
 Status Quo were the first act to appear and started their set with "Rockin' All Over the World", also playing "Caroline" and fan favourite "Don't Waste My Time".
-"Bob told me, 'It doesn't matter a fuck what you sound like, just so long as you're there,'" recalled guitarist and singer Francis Rossi.
+"Bob told me: 'It doesn't matter a fuck what you sound like, just so long as you're there,'" recalled guitarist and singer Francis Rossi.
 "Thanks for the fucking honesty, Sir Bob."
-This would be the band's last appearance with bassist and founder member Alan Lancaster and drummer Pete Kircher.
-Princess Diana and Prince Charles were among those in attendance as the concert commenced.
+This would be the band's last appearance with bassist and founding member Alan Lancaster and drummer Pete Kircher.
+Diana, Princess of Wales and Charles, Prince of Wales were among those in attendance as the concert commenced.

 Bob Geldof performed with the rest of the Boomtown Rats, singing "I Don't Like Mondays".
-He stopped just after the line "The lesson today is how to die" to loud applause.
-According to Gary Kemp, "Dare I say it, it was evangelical, that moment when Geldof stopped 'I Don't Like Mondays' and raised his fist in the air.
+He and the band paused just after the line "The lesson today is how to die" to loud applause.
+Gary Kemp said: "Dare I say it, it was evangelical, that moment when Geldof stopped 'I Don't Like Mondays' and raised his fist in the air.
 He was a sort of statesman.
 A link between punk and the New Romantics and the Eighties.
 You would follow him.
 He just has a huge charisma; he'd make a frightening politician."
 He finished the song and left the crowd to sing the final words.
 Elvis Costello sang a version of the Beatles' "All You Need Is Love", which he introduced by asking the audience to "help [him] sing this old northern English folk song".

-Queen's twenty-one minute performance, which began at 6:41 pm, was voted the greatest live performance in the history of rock in a 2005 industry poll of more than 60 artists, journalists and music industry executives.
-Freddie Mercury at times led the crowd in unison refrains, and his sustained note—"Aaaaaay-o"—during the a cappella section came to be known as "The Note Heard Round the World".
+Queen's twenty-one-minute performance, which began at 6:41 pm, was voted the greatest live performance in the history of rock in a 2005 industry poll of more than 60 artists, journalists and music industry executives.
+Freddie Mercury at times led the crowd in unison refrains, and his sustained note – "Aaaaaay-o" – during the a cappella section came to be known as "The Note Heard Round the World".
 The band's six-song set opened with a shortened version of "Bohemian Rhapsody" and closed with "We Are the Champions".
-Later in the evening, Mercury and band member Brian May sang the first song of the three-part Wembley event finale, "Is This the World We Created...?"
+According to the BBC's presenter David Hepworth, their performance produced "the greatest display of community singing the old stadium had seen and cemented Queen's position as the most-loved British group since the Beatles".
+Later in the evening, Mercury and guitarist Brian May performed the first song of the three-part Wembley event finale, "Is This the World We Created...?"